Docs / Environments

 Overview

-You can specify the environment during hatch using the --remote flag:
+For self-hosted runtimes, you can specify the environment during hatch using the --remote flag:

 vellum hatch --remote <local | gcp | aws | custom>